-She is lead editor of the book, Minority Health in America (Johns Hopkins U. Press, 2000) and of a 2001 supplement to the journal Paediatric and Perinatal Epidemiology, entitled "New Perspectives on the Stubborn Challenge of Preterm Birth.”
+She was lead editor of the book, Minority Health in America (co-editor, Dr. Martha Hargraves; Johns Hopkins U. Press, 2000) and of a 2001 supplement to the journal Paediatric and Perinatal Epidemiology, entitled "New Perspectives on the Stubborn Challenge of Preterm Birth.”
 Her current research projects include the Stillbirth Collaborative Research Network's population-based case-control study of stillbirth, an implementation fidelity study of elementary school-based health centers (mPI with Dr. Veda Johnson, RO1 MD008966), and a CDC-sponsored study of life course health of adolescents and adults living with congenital heart defects.

-Among her many honors, Dr. Hogue served as President of the Society for Epidemiologic Research (1988-89), served on the Institute of Medicine Committee on Unintended Pregnancy (1993-1995), was Chair of the Regional Advisory Panel for the Americas of the World Health Organization Human Reproduction Programme (1997-99), President of the American College of Epidemiology (2002-4), Senior Fellow of the Emory Center for the Study of Law and Religion (2001-6), and received the MCH Coalition’s National Effective Practice Award in 2002 and Greg Alexander Award for Advancing Knowledge (2016).
+Among her many honors, in 2019 the Society for Epidemiology Research established the Carol J. Rowland Hogue Award for Outstanding Mid-Career Achievement, which is awarded annually to recognize a mid-career scientist who has made an exceptional contribution to the practice of epidemiology (https://epiresearch.org/annual-meeting/awards/carol-j-rowland-hogue-award/).
+Dr. Hogue served as President of the Society for Epidemiologic Research (1988-89), served on the Institute of Medicine Committee on Unintended Pregnancy (1993-1995), was Chair of the Regional Advisory Panel for the Americas of the World Health Organization Human Reproduction Programme (1997-99), President of the American College of Epidemiology (2002-4), Senior Fellow of the Emory Center for the Study of Law and Religion (2001-6), and received the MCH Coalition’s National Effective Practice Award in 2002 and Greg Alexander Award for Advancing Knowledge (2016).

 Areas of Interest